This past week has yielded our sixth Spider-Man movie in 15 years, and the third (and youngest) actor to play him in a major film franchise.

 We deserved better, and we didn’t get it until decades later.

 Sony Pictures got into the superhero game long before they were a big deal, and when their first Spider-Man film came out in 2002, Marvel Studios was barely a sparkle in someone’s eye.
 The first three films were made, and people were happy with them.
 But shortly after Spider-Man 3 was released, Marvel threw down the gauntlet: They released Iron Man and The Incredible Hulk in 2008, laying the framework for the Marvel Cinematic Universe as we know it.

 What did this mean for Spider-Man?
 If Sony didn’t use their film rights, they might lose them.
 To Marvel.
 So in 2010, instead of continuing with the Sam Raimi version of things, they started again from scratch.

 Well, as far as scratch works when you’re utilizing someone else’s original content.

 It wasn’t actually until 2015 that Marvel and Sony made an agreement to share Spider-Man as a character (which is great, because the MCU was really missing something without him).
 The agreement between Marvel and Sony allowed for Spider-Man as a character in Marvel ensemble films, while Sony retained rights over any new Spider-Man movies.
-Their first crossover adventure included an appropriately young Spider-Man in Captain America: Civil War, followed by Spider-Man: Homecoming, the first of however many films they decide to make (so far, they make plans to make more than 3 and that never happens, but we’ll see…)
+Their first crossover adventure included an appropriately young Spider-Man in Captain America, Civil War, followed by Spider-man, the first of however many films they decide to make (so far, they make plans to make more than 3 and that never happens, but we’ll see…)

 Where should I start?